EDRN/edrn.sync/README.txt

 This is the EDRN Sync Services (EDRN_) Client package.
 It provides an API for slurping up the DMCC RDF user stream from their identity management system.
-It also provides three command-line tools:
+It also provides the following command-line tools:

 dmccsync
     Takes a DMCC RDF users file and imports it into the EDRN IC LDAPS server.